 In fact, we frequently have conversations with candidates who state they want to own their own firm in the future, and then quickly pull back once we go into detail about what owning your own firm really means, because often times they have only heard the good things.

 The point here is not to stifle anyone’s start-up aspirations.
-The point is simply that there’s a lot to learn when you start your career and are simply suggesting that advisors take the plunge only after their skills are well developed, and they have the financial wherewithal to go without a paycheck for a while, to give themselves the most likely change at success.
+The point is simply that there’s a lot to learn when you start your career and are simply suggesting that advisors take the plunge only after their skills are well developed, and they have the financial wherewithal to go without a paycheck for a while, to give themselves the most likely chance at success.

 You Can Do Everything Right And Still Have People Leave